LuisJLopez/LuisJLopez/README.md

 </p>

 <p align="center">
-  <em>💬 Open to interesting conversations about markets, ML, and agentic tooling. <a href="https://linkedin.com/in/luislopez95">Connect on LinkedIn</a>.</em>
+  <em>💬 Open to interesting conversations about markets, ML, agentic tooling or anything software / hardware related. <a href="https://linkedin.com/in/luislopez95">Connect on LinkedIn</a>.</em>
 </p>